lsst-dm/dax_apdb_deploy/README.md

 - Once all seed nodes are up, all other nodes can be started.
 - If authentication is enabled (should be true for any reasonable setup):
   - Using default initial credentials (`cassandra`/`cassandra`) create new super-user account.
-  - Using new super-user accout delete default `cassandra` account.
+  - Using new super-user account delete default `cassandra` account.
   - Create additional non-super-user accounts, typically allowing them to create keyspaces.

 Non-trivial part here is how to realize that bootstrap is needed.